melissaesantos/melissaesantos/README.md

 Welcome to my GitHub profile! 🌟
 ## About me:
-A 4th year student at UCSD majoring in Mathematics and Computer Science.
+A recent UCSD Graduate, majored in Mathematics and Computer Science.
 I have a passion for exploring the intersections between these disciplines and leveraging technology to solve complex problems.

 ## GitHub Stats